Millions of American shoppers have spent the past week looking for bargains on Black Friday, Small Business Saturday and Cyber Monday.

-Millions of Americans opened their wallets wide to score bargain shopping deals on Black Friday, Small Business Saturday and Cyber Monday.
-Now nonprofits across the globe are urging consumers to shift their focus from shopping to charity on Nov.
-29, Giving Tuesday.
+Now, it’s time to turn our attention to the needs of others.
+Nonprofits across the globe are urging consumers to shift their focus from shopping to charity on Nov.
+28, Giving Tuesday.

-The global one-day charity event was started in 2012 by two organizations: The 92nd Street Y, a New York-based cultural and community center, and the United Nations Foundation.
-It’s held on the Tuesday following Thanksgiving.
+The global one-day charity event was started in 2012 by two organizations: The 92nd Street Y, a New York-based cultural and community center; and the United Nations Foundation.
+Giving Tuesday is scheduled for the Tuesday following Thanksgiving.

 No matter which cause matters most to you, you’re sure to be able to find a nonprofit agency that could use your help on Giving Tuesday — which also goes by the social media moniker #GivingTuesday.

-But before you pick a charity (or charities) to support on Giving Tuesday, do some homework.
-For example, if you’re planning on giving money to a nonprofit agency with which you are not familiar, vet them before giving them first.
-Sites like the Better Business Bureau’s Wise Giving, GuideStar and Charity Navigator are good places to start.
+But do some homework before you pick a charity to support on Giving Tuesday.
+For example, if you’re planning on giving money to a nonprofit agency with which you are not familiar, vet it first.
+The following sites can help you check out charities:

 For more tips, check out “6 Tips to Donate to Charity the Smart Way.”

-Do you donate to nonprofits on Giving Tuesday?
+Why do you give to charities?
 Share your comments below or on Facebook.